AadarshDevi/Java/jPackage.md

 #### --input target
 This is where the generated jar file is located puts the code in the target folder of your javafx maven project.
-If the jar `myProject-1.0-SNAPSHOT.jar` is located in /target in the project, then the passed data would be target. target is located in the root of project.
+If the jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project, then the passed data would be target.
+`/target` is located in the root of project.
 ```
 ├── src
 │   ├── main